vuejs/vue-jsx-vapor/docs/introduction/interop.md

 # Interop

-`vue-jsx-vapor` support virtual-dom and vapor-dom co-usage.
-After set interop to `true`, vue-jsx-vapor will be only convert in `defineVaporComponent`'s JSX.
+`vue-jsx-vapor` supports Virtual DOM and Vapor DOM co-usage.
+After setting interop to `true`, JSX within `defineVaporComponent` will be compiled to Vapor DOM, while JSX outside `defineVaporComponent` will be compiled to `Virtual DOM `.

 ## Vapor in Virtual DOM